By: Heather Keys

 São Miguel

-The largest island of the Azores, São Miguel is known for its Lagoa das Sete Cidades—a twin-lake located within a volcanic crater—as well as the Furnas Valley, which is home to hot springs and geysers, perfect for relaxation.
+The largest island of the Azores, São Miguel is famous for its Lagoa das Sete Cidades—a twin-lake located within a volcanic crater—as well as the Furnas Valley, which is home to hot springs and geysers.

 Terceira

-If you’re more interested in the outdoors, you’ll love Terceira’s unique volcanic landscape with highlights like Algar do Carvão, an ancient lava tube and cave that adventurous travelers are invited to explore.
+If you’re more interested in the outdoors, you’ll love Terceira’s unique volcanic landscape with highlights like Algar do Carvão, an ancient lava tube and cave.

 Pico

-Here you’ll have the opportunity to see the highest mountain in Portugal, Mount Pico, which stands at 2,351 meters and has challenging hiking opportunities for adventurous travelers.
-Be sure as well to explore Gruta das Torres, a fascinating volcanic cave and the largest lava tube in Portugal.
+Here you’ll have the opportunity to see the highest mountain in Portugal, Mount Pico, which stands at 2,351 meters and has challenging hiking opportunities for adventurous tourists.
+Be sure as well to explore Gruta das Torres—a volcanic cave and the largest lava tube in Portugal.

-If you’re more interested in food and wine, Pico has many historic vineyards, which produce a unique white wine called Verdelho.
-Pico’s vineyards are recognized as a UNESCO World Heritage Site, featuring a landscape of black basalt walls that protect the vines from the elements.
+If you’re more interested in food and wine, Pico has many historic vineyards, which produce a white wine called Verdelho.
+Pico’s vineyards are recognized as a UNESCO World Heritage Site as well, with a landscape of black basalt walls that protect the vines from the elements.

 Faial

-The island is also home to the Capelinhos Volcano, which last erupted in 1957, creating a unique lunar-like landscape that can be explored through the Capelinhos Volcano Interpretation Centre.
+The island is also home to the Capelinhos Volcano, which last erupted in 1957, creating a moonlike landscape that can be explored through the Capelinhos Volcano Interpretation Centre.
 Faial’s Caldeira, a massive volcanic crater, is also a must-see for nature lovers.

 São Jorge